centre-for-humanities-computing/danish-foundation-models/docs/index.md

 ## Improving the Danish Language Technology Landscape

-The Danish Foundations models collaborate is a collaboration across Danish universities and research organizations.
-The project engage with data science communities and initiatives ([Danish Data Science Community](https://danskdatascience.dk/)), to promote the development of Danish language tools.
+The Danish Foundations models is a collaboration across Danish universities and research organizations.
+The project engages with data science communities and initiatives ([Danish Data Science Community](https://danskdatascience.dk/)), to promote the development of Danish language tools.
 We continually gather information about how to improve the Danish language technologies and how to best support the community.
-If you want to highlight missing pieces in Danish NLP we invite you to open thread on the [forum](https://github.com/centre-for-humanities-computing/danish-foundation-models/discussions/categories/missing-pieces-for-danish-nlp) stating the problems and potential solutions.
+If you want to highlight missing pieces in Danish NLP we invite you to open a thread on the [forum](https://github.com/centre-for-humanities-computing/danish-foundation-models/discussions/categories/missing-pieces-for-danish-nlp) stating the problems and potential solutions.

 ## Contributors